Celebrity Big Brother (British series 5) racism controversy: Police

 After Shetty confided in Cleo Rocos that she thought the conflicts within the House could be racially motivated, her words compelled police to investigate whether or not to classify her treatment as 'racial hatred' under Part III of the Public Order Act 1986.

 On Thursday 18 January, Hertfordshire Police released the following statement:

-Hertfordshire Constabulary is investigating allegations of racist behaviour in the Big Brother house and will be conducting enquiries, including a review of the tapes.
-We will continue to liaise with Ofcom and with Endemol, whom we have strongly encouraged to ensure that any form of behaviour that could raise similar concerns, does not occur.
-We will continue to closely monitor the situation over the next few days.
-Hertfordshire Constabulary will not tolerate racism in any form and is taking these allegations seriously.
-The constabulary has experience of investigating and resolving incidents in the Big Brother house in past seasons.

-Police also confirmed they had spoken to Goody and her mother Budden, stating:
+Police also confirmed they had spoken to Goody and her mother, Budden, stating:

-An investigation into allegations of racist behaviour inside the Celebrity Big Brother house is continuing.
-Hertfordshire Constabulary can confirm police will be making approaches to speak to housemates if and when appropriate once they have left the house.
-We are also making contact with two of the housemates who have already been evicted but at this stage no interviews have taken place.

 On 1 February, three days after the series concluded, an anonymous handwritten note was handed to the police, written on the back of a production schedule for an episode of Big Brother's Little Brother, alleging that footage existed of some housemates singing a "racist song" featuring the word "paki".
 Channel 4 confirmed that police would require a "court order" to see unbroadcast footage of the show.
 Ultimately, it transpired that untransmitted footage did exist, featuring some housemates creating a limerick about Shetty.
-The word "paki" was never actually used, but referred to.
+The word "paki" was never actually used but referred to.

-On 9 March 2007, police stated that no formal charges would be brought against any of the participants of Celebrity Big Brother, stating:
+On 9 March 2007, police stated that no formal charges would be brought against any of the participants of Celebrity Big Brother, saying:

-[Channel 4] declined to co-operate and stated they would contest any application to court [...]
-Following consultation with the Crown Prosecution Service, it was felt that it would not be in the public interest to effect arrests or to pursue footage through the courts.
-The CPS has concluded that whilst what occurred was clearly offensive, it was not criminal.

-The police also confirmed that, without specifying names, they had interviewed four housemates in relation to the controversy, while two others "would not speak to them".
+The police also confirmed that, without specifying names, they had interviewed four housemates about the controversy, while two others "would not speak to them".